 At the age of 24 she was diagnosed with Trigeminal Neuralgia, resolved by open skull surgery.
 After a long recovery she resumed her life relocating to Perth, Australia where she met her now husband Isaac in 2013.

-After getting married in 2015, they embarked on a 4 month honeymoon throughout South-East Asia and the east coast of Australia before settling back in Perth, WA.
+After getting married in 2015, they embarked on a 4 month back-packing honeymoon throughout South-East Asia and the east coast of Australia before settling back in Perth, WA.

 In 2017 after this big adventure, Erin started to notice some changes with her health.
 Some initial consultations with doctors led her to a diagnosis of Chronic Fatigue Syndrome (CFS).
 When all treatments for CFS made Erin even worse, her doctors started to look deeper, investigating Chronic Migraine (also without luck), then Cerebral Spinal Fluid Leak (CSF Leak).

 MRI's, XRays and CT scans commence, along with multiple trips to Royal Perth Hospital for Diagnostic Blood Patches, lumbar punctures and Myelograms - also a dead end for identifying the cause of her many symptoms.

 As is very Erin-like, she refused to give in to her chronic but yet not fully identified illness, and sought the opinion of a well respected Rheumatologist in Perth.

 They confirmed Erin's suspicion that there is an underlying condition that explains her symptoms, known as Ehlers Danlos Syndrome/Hypermobility Spectrum Disorder.
 She was also referred to a renowned cardiologist who further diagnosed Erin with Postural Orthostatic Tachycardia Syndrome.